augustinh22/msc_markdown/source/05_Discussion.md

 - Python environments
 - Jupyter Notebooks

+[@corbaneMonitoringSyrianHumanitarian2016] conducted analysis using Google Earth Engine in order to ensure reproducibility. *Called GEE an open-source platform*

 ## Transferability
 - can similar evidence be generated in other parts of the world?